 “Her music called me.
-She wasn’t just playing, she was pleading for something to the uncaring world.
+She wasn’t just playing, she was pleading to the uncaring world.
 It’s just too bad that I can’t give it to her…”

 “Until I disappear, like I should have done.”

 Iñaki takes a seat next to me.
-It only happens once every blue moon.
+The stars must have aligned.

 “Does she hear you at all?” he asks with a hint of sadness.
 “Sense you at least?”